kuzzleio/documentation/src/core/1/guides/kuzzle-depth/scalability/index.md

 Kuzzle can scale horizontally, provided our [official Cluster Plugin](https://github.com/kuzzleio/kuzzle-plugin-cluster) is installed.

-This guide covers how clustering capabilities can be added to Kuzzle.
+This guide covers Kuzzle Cluster features and how clustering capabilities can be added to Kuzzle.

 ---